Buying vs. Building Resource Management Software

 • You may not have the relevant experience to know the project’s requirements or the technical expertise to build it in the right way.

-• Building custom resource management software costs hundreds of thousands, or even millions of dollars over the life cycle of the software.
+• Building custom resource management software costs hundreds of thousands to millions of dollars over the life cycle of the software.

 The ability to customize technology based on the specific needs of your business may be worth the additional work and time involved in building instead of buying, but you’ll need to evaluate the total cost of ownership for each scenario beforehand.
 If you do decide to build your own software, be sure to prepare a thorough budget that accounts for design, development, integrations, servers, licensing, training, maintenance, and ongoing support.